zachakbar/Dark-Mode/readme.txt

 == Changelog ==

-= 1.3.1 =
+= 1.4 =

 * Updated the stylesheet to now include the Customiser.
-* Fixed a typo in the plugin readme relating to the feedback constant.
+* Further updates to the readme.txt file to address typos and updates.
-* Moved the feedback link from the left to the right of the toolbar.
+* Moved the toolbar links to the right and added feedback to a drop down.
+* Fixed an issue with Dark Mode being automatically turned on or off.

 = 1.3 =